Flush file system disk cache buffers and manage removable media. Switch compatible with Sysinternals Sync.exe but free to redistribute.

 Our paid software is licensed to users under specific terms and conditions that outline its permitted use.
 By purchasing a license, you gain the right to install and use the software in accordance with its licensing agreement.
 Unauthorized distribution, modification, or use beyond the terms of the license is strictly prohibited.
 The license may include limitations on the number of devices, users, or instances in which the software can be deployed.
 For full details on the licensing terms, we recommend reviewing the official agreement provided with the software purchase.
 If you have any questions or need clarification, please contact us via our support form.

 All of our software is digitally signed for integrity and assurance and completely free from viruses, malware, or any malicious code.
 However, some antivirus programs may flag certain files or applications as potential threats due to heuristic analysis, outdated virus definitions, or overly aggressive security scanning.
-We may also use Digital Rights Management software in our paid products which increases the potential of false positives.
-If you are unsure of any security alerts you receive regarding our software, please submit it to your anti-virus vendor for further analysis to confirm it contains no threats or contact us via our support form so we may contact them on your behalf.
+We may also use license protection software in our paid products which increases the potential of false positives.
+If you are unsure of any security alerts you receive regarding our software, please submit it to your anti-virus vendor for further analysis to confirm it contains no threats, or contact us via our support form so we may contact them on your behalf.

 Our software is provided as-is, without any warranties or guarantees of any kind.
 By using our software, you acknowledge that we are not liable for any damages, losses, or issues that may arise from its use.
 While we strive to ensure reliability, integrity and security, we cannot guarantee that the software will be error-free or function without interruption.
 Users assume all risks associated with downloading, installing, and using our software.